OlgaKogiou/Global-Distributed-Hash-Table-for-Word-Counting/README.md

 ## Project Overview

-The **Global Distributed Hash Table for Word Counting** project leverages MPI (Message Passing Interface) for parallel word counting across multiple nodes.
+The **Global Distributed Hash Table for Word Counting** project leverages MPI for parallel word counting across multiple nodes.
 The program divides a text file into portions, processes each portion in parallel, and counts the frequency of words, then aggregates the results into a distributed hash table.

 ---